 Residency: 2018; FAMLAB Residency 2018 (a programme under the British Council’s Cultural Heritage for Inclusive Growth Project).
 Guess artist in TPAM festival, Japan, 2020 organized by Japan foundation.

 The “Lost” – one of Ms. Pham’s improvisation music works, has been chosen to be a part of the “Synthesis Album Vol. 1”.
 This album has been published by the Urban Art Berlin and it collected sound works from female composers all over the world who professionally work in the sonic field.
 Ms. Pham’s piece titled “Sadness with the sea” has been on the album “Emergence” which was released by the British label Flaming Pines.

-Her works are a journey of exploring individuality in an attempt to connect with the surrounding social environment.
-She is trying to build a way of expression in which composition and performance are two indivisible parts.
+Her works are a journey of exploring individuality in an attempt to connect with the surrounding social environment, and have been featured in various festivals in Vietnam, Japan, Indonesia, Germany, France and Serbia.